nl253/Notes/Software-Engineering/checklist.md

 >
 > - some have argued that it's not suitable for large-scale projects since
 >   Agile software development teams are typically small and self-organising
-> - maitinating of Agile documents such as Product Backlog, Sprint Backlog and
+> - maintaining of Agile documents such as Product Backlog, Sprint Backlog and
 >   Burndown Chart means less time is spent on coding i.e. doing the actual
 >   work
 > - Scrum, for instance, can be argued to require excessive ceremonies on the
->   part of software developers e.g. *daily* standup in which everyone is
+>   part of software developers e.g. *daily* stand-up in which everyone is
 >   likely to say the same thing everyday

 -   Compare and contrast Agile and Waterfall software development.